stefanluth/ts3python2/README.md

 such as the excellent API by [@benediktschmitt](https://github.com/benediktschmitt/py-ts3), as well as the API and Bot by [@Murgeye](https://github.com/Murgeye/teamspeak3-python-api).

+## Installation

+Check out the [quickstart guide](./docs/quickstart_guide.md) for instructions on how to install and use this interface.

 ## Documentation

 The `docs` directory in this repository contains documentation for this project.